OEKundakcioglu/HospitalInventorySimulation/README.md

 Simulate: Performs each simulation

-ComputeOptimal: Static methods in this class computes optimal quantities using Efficient Java Matrix Library <http://ejml.org> for matrix operations
+ComputeOptimal: Static methods in this class compute optimal quantities using Efficient Java Matrix Library <http://ejml.org> for matrix operations

-ComputeLinear: Static methods in this class computes quantities linearly proportional to the demand
+ComputeLinear: Static methods in this class compute quantities linearly proportional to the demand

 Hospital: Stores hospital demand and id information